theolivenbaum/resin/README.md

 ###Multi-index searching
 Lucene does it.
 It's very useful.
 Resin needs it.

-##### Even though this is about Resin to Google this article is very much about Lucene, so much so that querying it's enourmous index with the term "body:lucene" will render this document in it's results.
+##### Even though this is about Resin to Google this article is very much about Lucene

 If you read all the way to here you know a lot about Lucene.
 Not so much about John Rambo though.
 If Google hade seen the movie he would not have sent you here.
 The point being: even when doing the wrong thing or seing the problem at hand as in need of a less naive solution than you are willing to provide you can end up acheiving something close to the right thing, which is kind of what Google is doing.